Eaglehawk Neck Hall

 Eaglehawk Neck Coastcare Group

-The group meets at the Hall car park for a working bee at 10am on the 2nd Monday of every month.
+The group meets occasionally at the Hall car park for a working bee on some Mondays.
 Visitors who want to help conserve our beautiful coastline are always welcome – please wear suitable clothes and boots.
 Check work is happening with Dave first.